svalentine/docker-for-devs/README.md

 # Creating Images #

-## Aim ##

-In this example, we will be creating a basic PHP application with it's infrastructure.
-The infrastructure will contain

-- nginx (as the web server)
-- php-fpm (as the interpreter)
-- mysql (as the data storage layer)
-- memcached (as the cache layer)

-If there is time, we can also attempt to create a queue producer and consumer.
-This will require

-- rabbitmq (as broker)
-- golang (as the consumer)

 ## Dockerfile ##

 For the canonical documentation on Dockerfiles, be sure to check out https://docs.docker.com/engine/reference/builder/ & https://docs.docker.com/develop/develop-images/dockerfile_best-practices/